What is stock photography?

 The cost of the image you purchase is then dependent on size (but not always) and the type of licence you want to purchase.
 Many of the images are for sale at a very low price so you can quickly and cheaply complete your project.
 Many of the agencies and others also offer images for free.
 You have less choice but the standards are good and if you only want it for a website or facebook page no one will be able to tell the difference anyway at that resolution.
 So using free images is a very low cost option.
 Combined with the occasional purchase for the key areas in your website design you can get a decent website up and running fairly quickly at low cost.

-The current trend for buyers is to buy a subscription package that allows you to purchase a certain number of images a month for a fixed price.
+The current trend for agencies is for buyers is to purchase a subscription package that allows them to purchase a certain number of images a month for a fixed price.
 These are good value if you are a regular purchaser of images.
 You can still, in some cases, just pop on to the website and buy a single image.
 This is more expensive.
 The choice is yours dependent on your circumstances.

 Whichever way you choose you can find almost every general image you would want from microstock agencies for your project.
 You might still have to go and take some photographs on site but that is less of a problem when you already have some great images to start with.